yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 ..
 TODO NID fingerprints PASS

-After making the change, the fingerprint tests still pass, thus the model can be assumed correct.
+After making the change, the fingerprint tests pass, thus the model can be assumed correct.

 TODO pittfalls